 The typical outcome of spinal cord injury that causes paralysis is:

-There is no cure for spinal cord injury, but as swelling from the injury decreases, less pressure on the spinal cord may result in some recovery.
+There is no cure for spinal cord injury, but as swelling from the injury decreases, less pressure on the cord may give some relief or recovery.
 Less than one percent of people with SCI experience complete neurologic recovery before being discharged from the hospital.
-It may be possible to regain additional function as time goes on, but few people regain full function after a spinal cord injury.

 Hospitalization with Spinal Cord Injury